 Registrations open at the beginning of Term 1 and close mid-February.
-Schools are encouraged to register their team as early as possible as the registrations will close once the maximum number of teams is reached.
-As soon as practicable after registrations have closed and teams finalised, the
+Please refer to the 2025 MTC Calendar for further information.

-Case Materials and Fixtures for at least Round 1 of the MTC will be released.
-A copy will be published on the website and also emailed to the teacher contact noted on the Registration Form.
+Schools are encouraged to register their team as early as possible as the registrations will close once the maximum number of teams (120) is reached.
+As soon as practicable after registrations have closed and teams finalised, the Case Materials and Fixtures for Round 1 of the MTC will be released.
+A copy will be emailed to the teacher contact/s noted on the Registration Form.